-The contract was very viable financially and Company F were keen to retain the service on a re-bid.
+The contract was very viable financially and Company F was keen to retain the service on a re-bid.

-A bid was successful and following the interview Company F were provisionally awarded the contract subject to, what turned into, protracted negotiations regarding the price of the contract.
-Eventually the Commissioners accepted Company E’s proposal and costings.
+A bid was successful and following the interview Company F was provisionally awarded the contract subject to, what turned into, protracted negotiations regarding the price of the contract.
+Eventually, the Commissioners accepted Company E’s proposal and costings.

 The services were retained and staff roles were secured in the operational unit.

-However the outcome could have been different with the lack of commissioner engagement by the local team.
+However, the outcome could have been different from the lack of commissioner engagement by the local team.
 This highlights that not all operational units are good at “account management” and often need support and guidance to carry out the relationship building and maintenance.
-Company F came to the re-bid if not “cold” then “luke warm”.
+Company F came to the re-bid if not “cold” then “lukewarm”.

 A Hospital Trust had a department and team of clinicians who were delivering a range of services including primary/community outpatient services and significant complex secondary care services.
 The Commissioners wanted to move the outpatient and more straightforward elements of secondary care to a community setting to provide better, more convenient patient access and lower care costs.

 They chose to procure the redesigned services by inviting existing providers to work collaboratively and propose a reconfiguration of services to achieve the outcomes the commissioners wanted.

 An initial evaluation by the Trust of the costs and revenue from the existing services showed that the Trust was losing money on these services.
 However, the data gathering from the Trust’s financial systems was complicated and not easy to analyse, especially as only part of the services (outpatient services mainly) would be delivered by the existing community provider.